Maxim-Filimonov/audio-chatgpt-telegram-bot/README.md

-# Telegram bot Audio ChatGPT
+# Telegram bot transcriber

-**ChatGPT** is changing how we perceive technology, and interacting with it in a smooth and clean manner is paramount to further improve user experience.
-This is why I believe interacting with it using Telegram bots and using speech can help further exploit its potential.

-Telegram bot to use ChatGPT with text and vocal messages.
+Telegram bot to use transcribe chat messages using whisper ai from openAI.
-I have updated the repo using Whisper and ChatGPT official APIs from OpenAI.

-The bot has been deployed on [Railway](https://railway.app), and it works amazingly! 🚀 You can deploy your own bot, or try out mine! [@AudioGPT_bot](https://t.me/AudioGPT_bot)
+The bot has been deployed on [Railway](https://railway.app), and it works amazingly! 🚀 You can deploy your own bot, or try out mine! [@AudioGPT_bot](https://t.me/whisper_to_me_bot)

 ## Features

-* Use voice and text messages to interact with the Bot
+* Use voice or file attachments to interact with the bost
 * Type or speak in many different languages
 * Fast answers (2-3 seconds)
-* History tracked for individual user (you can clean it)

 ## Bot commands